 You asked and Metro has listened.

-Environment Canterbury senior manager public transport Stewart Gibbon said, “We’ve had a large number of requests asking us to introduce free WiFi on buses so we thought we’d trial it for three months to see if people use it, how much they use it, and also figure out what the value would be to roll it out across the network if it proved successful.”
+Environment Canterbury senior manager public transport Stewart Gibbon said, “We’ve had a large number of requests asking us to introduce free WiFi on buses so we thought we’d trial it for a few months to see if people use it, how much they use it, and also figure out what the value would be to roll it out across the network if it proved successful.”

 “We’ve chosen to put it onto one of longer commuter routes, the 85, and the Airport, the 29, to target those who are heading to and from work, and the airport respectively.”